sarahhaedrich/Big-shark/index.md

 Discussing reproducibility and replicability in a study using Twitter data.

 [Final Project](final.md)
-I looked at insurance coverage rates across New York state, with emphasis on New York City, relative to citizenship status and household income using R Studio.
+I looked at insurance coverage rates across New York state, with emphasis on New York City, relative to citizenship status, household income, and medical debt using R Studio.